Emyrk/nampower/README.md

 ```
 /run local slot, bookType, spellId=GetSpellSlotTypeIdForName("Frostbolt");print(slot);print(bookType);print(spellId)
 ```

+#### GetItemStats(itemId)
+Returns a Lua table containing all fields for the item’s `ItemStats_C` record (including localized `displayName` and `description`).
+Returns 0 if the item cannot be found or loaded.

+#### GetItemStatsField(itemId, fieldName)
+Fast lookup for a single field on an item.
+Returns the requested field value or raises a Lua error if the item or field is not found.

+#### GetSpellRec(spellId)
+Returns a Lua table containing all fields for the spell’s `SpellRec` record (including localized `name` and `rank`).
+Returns 0 if the spell cannot be found.

+#### GetSpellRecField(spellId, fieldName)
+Fast lookup for a single field on a spell.
+Returns the requested field value or raises a Lua error if the spell or field is not found.

+Struct references (see `nampower/game.hpp` for full details):

 #### GetNampowerVersion()
 Returns the current version of Nampower split into major, minor and patch numbers.